Dr. Albert Einstein Supernova Award

 Requirements

-NOTE: A youth must be a registered Scouts BSA (age 14 years or older and First Class Rank), Venturer, or Sea Scout when this work is completed to earn this award.
+A youth must be a registered Scouts BSA member (age 14 or older and First Class Rank or higher), Venturer, or Sea Scout when this work is completed to earn this award.
+It is the third award, and must be awarded after the Thomas Alva Edison or Wright Brothers Supernova awards.

 1.